dabjulmaros/YARA/README.md

 What it does right now.

 - Simple UI that doesnt make me want to pull my eyes out
-- Videos, images, text post, and iframe all are being rendered
+- Videos, images, galleries, text post, and iframe all are being rendered
 - Uses Electron headers to pass cors requirements

 As to why I'm using Electron for this application and not deploying it in a site somewhere...
 I wanted to use YARA as the name, and by being an electron app I can use app as tha A :).

+I'm working on this as I use it, so for now the development plan is "If I experience an issue or incovenience I will work on it".
+I know very professional, but hey at least I know Im working on issues that matter.

 # Made using: Sveltekit + Electron